Cartoonito (Italian TV channel)

 Cartoonito is an Italian free-to-air television channel owned by Boing S.p.A., a joint venture of Fininvest's MFE - MediaForEurope (through its Mediaset and RTI subsidiaries) and Warner Bros.
 Discovery (through its International division).
 It is available on digital terrestrial television and free-to-view satellite provider Tivùsat.

 The channel was launched on 22 August 2011 and airs preschool programs mainly sourced from Warner Bros.
 Discovery, in addition to acquired and local shows from other Mediaset networks or aboard.

-Canzoonito was launched on the channel on 14 November 2015 at 8:30PM where you follow the Cartoonitos while the words (lyrics) are on the screen.
+Cartoonito was launched on the channel on 14 November 2015 at 8:30PM where you follow the Cartoonitos while the words (lyrics) are on the screen.
 By far, this was being seen on the Cartoonito Italy website and during every show on the channel itself.